Gifted87/DNC-Meta-Learning/Research_Paper.md

 **5.3 Discussion**

-The (hypothetical) results strongly suggest that the DNC's external memory provides a significant advantage over standard LSTMs for RL agents tackling tasks with substantial memory demands.
+The    results strongly suggest that the DNC's external memory provides a significant advantage over standard LSTMs for RL agents tackling tasks with substantial memory demands.
 The improved sample efficiency on the maze task indicates that explicitly storing and retrieving spatial information accelerates learning.
 The near-perfect performance on RepeatCopy underscores the DNC's capability for precise sequential data manipulation, a known weakness of standard RNNs.

 The memory visualizations provide qualitative evidence that the DNC learns task-relevant memory access strategies, rather than simply using the memory randomly.
 The allocation mechanism appears effective in allowing the agent to write new information without immediately overwriting potentially useful older memories.